Major Wright: Subsequent activities

 On May 8, 2020, Wright announced his first book called Major Pain: Confessions Of A Smash-Mouth Safety.
+The premise of his book is to share his journey from humble beginnings to becoming an NFL star, highlighting the challenges, obstacles, and roadblocks he encountered along the way.
+His story serves as an inspirational reminder that no matter where you come from or what obstacles you face, it is possible to overcome adversity and achieve your goals.

 In 2021 Major Wright launched the Wright Way Charities to provide support and hope to single mothers in Ft.
 Lauderdale, FL.
 WWC assists with finding jobs, housing, insurance and provides financial literacy teachings.

 In 2022, Wright wrote his second book, Good Deed Tuesday, a modern-day superhero who gets his superpowers by helping others.
 Written to inspire kindness in 5-10 year olds, Wright created a school program to bring the positive lessons to the classroom.
 Recognized as a gifted communicator, Wright holds engaging assemblies in elementary schools to promote kindness and empathy to peers, teachers and family members.

 Wright resides in the Ft.
 Lauderdale area and continues to hold community building events in the neighborhood he grew up in, recognizing the need for positive role models in underserved areas.